anytizer/melody-editor-so.lmms/README.md

 # eg.
 # cd lmms/plugins
-# ln -s /media/USER/DISK/path/to/MelodyEditor MelodyEditor
+# ln -s /media/USER/DISK/path/to/[MelodyEditor] MelodyEditor
 ```

 Or, copy the plugin's source code (aka MelodyEditor) into __lmms/plugins__ folder.

-Enable (or add) `MelodyEditor` in `cmake/modules/PluginList.cmake` file.
+3. Enable `MelodyEditor` in `cmake/modules/PluginList.cmake` file.

-Then `make` or compile the copy of your LMMS.
+4. Then `make` or compile the copy of your LMMS.
-It will add `libmelodyeditor.so` file into the plugin repository.
+It will create `libmelodyeditor.so` file into the plugin repository.
+There may be .dll in case of Windows.
-This plugin is now accessible from the Tools Menu; sending data to a Piano-Roll.
+This plugin is now accessible from the Tools Menu; ready to process your melody notations.

-# Change History
+# Change History / Monthly

-## 2025-12-16
+## 2025-12

+ - Progress log on monthly basis.
  - Better variable names.
  - Enhance documentation, and links.
  - Screenhot added [here](src/assets/screenshot.png).
  - Icons for identification of the notation system.

-## 2025-12-11

- - Clearly pointed which files to modify to compile it as an LMMS Plugin.
+ - Clearly point which files to modify to compile it as an LMMS Plugin.
  - A notification is added to open a Piano-Roll first; when __Update MIDI Clip__ applied to an empty target.
  - Changed binary name to more specific name libmelodyeditor.so from libmelody.so
  - Setting stay-on-top window flag by default.
- - Smoother text zoom.
+ - Smoother text zoom; factor realculations
  - Applied scroll bar with text zoom.
- - Improved documentation texts.
  - Removed unnecessary UI elements that were originally intended to write to external files.
  - A lot of source code commented, in order to remove them in future.

-## 2025-09-28
+## 2025-09

  - Using custom text editor for zooming text with mouse wheel and ctrl key
  - Open a notation file with double click on the editor
  - comment a line ctrl+slash
  - ctrl+enter to update the midi clip instantly

-## 2025-09-15

  - Plugin compiled back in Qt 5 as well.
 However, Qt6 preferred.
  - Updated the documentations.

-## 2025-07-08
+## 2025-07

  - Disabled incomplete parsers.
 Rework and Help required.
  - Decopupling MelodyEditor and MelodyEditorView.
 Remove friend functions.